-The average winter daytime temperature of Phillip Island is around 14 degrees C. Nights can get down to around 8 degrees C.
+The average winter daytime temperature of Phillip Island is around 14 degrees C. Night temperarures can get down to around 8 degrees C.

-A very popular summer destination, the island has plenty to offer for winter visitors.
+A very popular summer destination, the island also has plenty to offer for winter visitors.

 Phillip Island is lucky to have two wineries – Phillip Island Winery and Purple Hen Winery.
 Both have a lovely cosy fire and delicious platters of cheeses, dips, breads, olives, smoked trout etc to accompany your favourite glass of wine.
-At Phillip Island Winery sit back and enjoy the live acoustic music of owner, Tim.
+At Phillip Island Winery sit back and enjoy great food and live music (reservations recommended).